kusha-b-k/MarsandAsteroid/README.md

-#screenshot
+#Screenshot
 ![alt tag](https://github.com/kusha-b-k/MarsandAstroid/blob/master/marsrotation.gif)

 #Permited
       commercial-use - This software and derivatives may be used for commercial purposes.

       modifications - This software may be modified.

       distribution - You may distribute this software.

       sublicense - You may grant a sublicense to modify and distribute this software to third parties not included in the          license.

       private-use - You may use and modify the software without distributing it.

       patent-use - This license provides an express grant of patent rights from the contributor to the recipient.